Toni77777/awesome-swiftui-libraries/README.md

 ## Web
 [scroll to top](#readme)
+- [BetterSafariView](https://github.com/stleamist/BetterSafariView) - A better way to present a SFSafariViewController or start a ASWebAuthenticationSession in SwiftUI.
 - [Tokamak](https://github.com/TokamakUI/Tokamak) - SwiftUI-compatible framework for building browser apps with WebAssembly and native apps for other platforms.
 - [SwiftWebUI](https://github.com/carson-katri/SwiftWebUI) - SwiftUI with support for WebAssembly